wagov/wasocshared/docs/onboarding.md

 ### 2.4.
 Dedicated Cluster

-The WASOC Dedcated Clsuter program is an initiative to assist with reducing the total cost of ownership (TCO) of customers Sentinel Workspace.
+The WASOC Dedicated Cluster program is an initiative to assist with reducing the total cost of ownership (TCO) of customers Sentinel Workspace.
 This is achieved by utilising a centralised [pricing model](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=cli#cluster-pricing-model) offered by Microsoft as part of the [dedicated cluster services](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=cli#advanced-capabilities).

 ??? note "Customer Prerequisite"

-    The dedicated clsuter has prerequisites that **must** be met to have the minimum technical requirements to onboard ([link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=cli#link-a-workspace-to-a-cluster)) an sentinel workspace.
+    The dedicated cluster has prerequisites that **must** be met to have the minimum technical requirements to onboard ([link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-dedicated-clusters?tabs=cli#link-a-workspace-to-a-cluster)) an sentinel workspace.

     The prerequisites as follows.